Startr/WEB-Spaces-Accounts/README.md

 ![alt text](https://source.unsplash.com/random/901x200/?nature*bw "Startr Web App")

+# Startr Spaces Web Accounts  -  Built with Startr/WEB-Flask

+v0.0.1

-# Your Startr Web App
+# Startr Spaces Web Accounts

-v0.2.0

-# WEB-Flask: less than 256 Lines of Python Goodness 🚀
+Build with Startr/WEB-Flask

-With Startr/WEB-Flast you can turn your ideas into a solid Minimal Viable Product in less than a weekend.
+Building with Startr/WEB-Flask you can turn your ideas into a solid Minimal Viable Product in less than a weekend.

 With a little Python code you can tweak our micro framework to do anything.

-A simple yet powerful web application built with Flask and sprinkled with love...
+A simple yet powerful web application built with Flask and sprinkled with love... and a little magic ✨

 🌟🌟🌟 Please **fork** and leave a ⭐ star if you find this repo useful.
 Thank you! 🌟🌟🌟